Chapter 14: Re-Breathing the Past

 How do you feel now compared to when you started?
 Notice what shifts when you give steady attention to sensations—letting them rise, stay, and pass through.

-Most feelings only last a minute or two when we truly feel them.
+Most feelings are like waves in an ocean.
+They rise, crest, and pass within a minute or two when we stay with the sensations underneath them.
 Some take longer, like a knot slowly coming undone.

 Write down any new details or insights.
 Notice any new sensations—sometimes they carry emotions we forgot were there.